-When Mortimer Blackburn arrived on the shores of North America he had already had an idea of what he wanted to accomplish in his life.
+When Mortimer Blackburn arrived on the shores of North America from his native Ireland, he had already had an idea of what he wanted to accomplish in his life.
 He didn't know what it would be, or how it would look, but he had a pretty good idea of the direction he would go.
 He wanted to start a store.
 He'd already found entrepreneurial success as a small business owner as a student.
 His wheeling and dealing had accomplished a lot in the short time he'd spent at his old alma mater.
 And there were a few students who would never forget him, for good or ill.

 But this was no Hogwarts, and he was no longer a child.
 But the same wit and enthusiasm that had made a name for him would come in handy once again as he navigated and negotiated this new frontier.